-Ethics, Law and Professional Development: Group Project (equivalent of 2000 words, 30% of theme marks), satisfactory Professionalism report from PBL tutor (hurdle).
+Ethics, Law, Professionalism and Communication: Satisfactory participation in ELPC tutorial activities (equivalent to 1250 words, 50% of theme marks); satisfactory professionalism report from PBL tutor (hurdle).

 Public Health Medicine: Indigenous Cultural immersion assessment (1 x 1500 words, 25% of theme marks); class test (45 minutes, 25% of theme marks).

 Doctor and Patient: Series of procedural skills assessed using Direct Observation of Procedural Skills (DOPS) format (hurdle assessment).
 Students will complete one reflective journal (20% of theme marks), logbook entries (20% of theme marks), a case presentation (20% of theme marks), and in-training assessments (2 x 20% of theme marks) over the course of the semester.

 Knowledge of Health and Illness: Human Biology topic (45 minute class test, 20% of topic marks).
 Infection, Defence and Repair topic (45 minute class test, 20% of topic marks).